airshipit/treasuremap/doc/source/airskiff.rst

 These scripts:

 * Download, build, and containerize the Airship components above from source.
-* Deploy a Kubernetes cluster using KubeADM.
+* Deploy a Kubernetes cluster using Minikube.
 * Deploy Armada, Deckhand, and Shipyard using the latest `Armada image`_.
 * Deploy OpenStack using the Airskiff site and charts from the `OpenStack-Helm project`_.